jontaimanglo/pyrcron/README.md

 #configure
   * rcron.py
 ```
+    #which db should we write to
+    self.db = "rcron"
     #set where the cache file should be written
     self.cache_file = "/tmp/rcron.cache"
     #set where the temp cache file should be written